 Located on the southern fringe of the frozen Arctic Ocean, Svalbard offers expedition landings, hikes, kayaking, and other activities in the largest Arctic wildnerness in Europe.

-Svalbard has more than 3,000 Polar bears and fewer than 3,000 people.
+Svalbard has more than 3,000 polar bears and fewer than 3,000 people.
 Remote, mysterious, and extreme, Svalbard is the crown of Arctic Norway; a land forged by ice and wind, ocean, and snow that presents us with a spectacular range of unforgettable adventures.
 With its location right on the edges of the ever frozen Arctic Ocean, the warmer currents of the Gulf Stream meet the cold air and water from the north.
-This Archipelago holds fascinating histories of the polar heroes of the north, and cultural heritage from the coal mining era as well as the history of exploration, hunting and whaling.
+This archipelago holds fascinating histories of the polar heroes of the north, and cultural heritage from the coal mining era as well as the history of exploration, hunting, and whaling.

-Klondike-like atmosphere: Population and settlements in Svalbard
+Klondike-like Atmosphere: Population & Settlements in Svalbard

-Ny-Ålesund is one of the world’s northernmost settlements, inhabited by a permanent population of approximately 30-35 people who work for one of the research stations or the logistics and supply company “Kings Bay AS”, which ‘owns’ and runs the research village.
-In the summer the activity in Ny-Ålesund is greatly increased with up to 120 researchers, technicians and field assistants.
+Ny-Ålesund is one of the world’s northernmost settlements, inhabited by a permanent population of approximately 30-35 people who work for one of the research stations or the logistics and supply company Kings Bay AS, which ‘owns’ and runs the research village.
+In the summer, the activity in Ny-Ålesund is greatly increased with up to 120 researchers, technicians, and field assistants.